 “We rewind the clock to earlier in the year after Dale’s accident, and I had sponsor after sponsor who was working with Dale come in and say, ‘What are we going to do now?'”
 Norris recalled on the Dale Jr. Download.
 “Oreo, Remington, Burger King.
 They’re like, we need Dale Jr. Every time you turn around, Dale Jr. was having to carry what was just left by Dale.
 He would say, ‘The only reason you guys want me is because Dad’s not here.
 I’m not your guy.
 You’re not my sponsor.’
 It was like a fight.”

-Parties in New York City the night before accepting award for his dad
+Earnhardt Jr. parties in New York City the night before accepting the award for his dad

 After the 2001 season, NASCAR posthumously named Dale Earnhardt Sr. the most popular driver.
 The ceremony took place in New York City, and the award was given during a morning breakfast.
 Junior made it to New York but almost didn’t make it to the ceremony for a couple of reasons, including partying with driver Ken Schrader and crew chief Andy Petree the night before.